 In addition, due to the use of role plays throughout the course and the need to determine the members of the class as soon as possible, the usual provisions of "Drop/Add" do not apply.
-You must decide whether you will enroll by no later than Friday afternoon, January 11, 2013, the last day of the first full week of classes for the spring semester.
+You must decide and let me know whether you will enroll by no later than Tuesday afternoon, August 27, 2013, the last day of the first full week of classes for the fall semester.